 Caycedo has participated in international biennials including Sao Paulo in 2016; Berlin in 2014; Paris Triennial, 2013; New Museum, 2011; Havana, 2009; Whitney, 2006; Venice, 2003; and Istanbul in 2001.

-Her work was recently exhibited at the Los Angeles County Museum of Art and Palm Springs Art Museum and has been exhibited worldwide with solo shows in Vienna, Madrid, Paris, Bogota, Bergen, Santa Monica, and Berlin.
-Her hanging sculptures will be exhibited at the Institute of Contemporary Art in Boston in January, 2020, her second solo show at an American institution.
+Her work was recently exhibited at the Los Angeles County Museum of Art and Palm Springs Art Museum and can currently be seen at the Orange County Museum of Art in Santa Ana, and London’s Serpentine Gallery.
+Her hanging sculptures are on exhibition at the Institute of Contemporary Art in Boston starting from January, 2020, her second solo show at an American institution.
+She has exhibited worldwide with solo shows in Vienna, Madrid, Paris, Bogota, Bergen, Santa Monica, and Berlin.